sonaaliM/PythonFinancialAnalysis/TradingBasics/RSI.md

 RSI is measured on a scale of 0 to 100

 50 : center line
-70 : overbought
+Above 70 : overbought
-30 : oversold
+Below 30 : oversold
 Default Period = 14 days